Learn how tax-loss harvesting can boost your after-tax returns by offsetting gains and optimizing your investment strategy year-round.

 After selling investments at a loss, reinvest in alternatives that align with your strategy while steering clear of wash-sale violations.
 Here are some options:

-- Replace individual stocks with sector-focused ETFs.
+- Replace individual stocks with sector-focused ETFs (see the IRS discussion of “substantially identical” when evaluating substitutes).

 - Swap growth stocks for value stocks within the same industry.